Yandex Cloud

 A single-host cluster does not provide high availability.
 If the master host VM fails, your cluster will be unavailable for reading and writing until the VM recovers completely.
 Single-host clusters are not covered by the Service level agreement (SLA).

 A cluster with two hosts located in different availability zones is considered highly available and is subject to the SLA.
-This option is sutable for medium-sized applications in a production environment.
+This option is suitable for medium-sized applications in a production environment.
+The default cluster configuration offered in the management console includes two hosts.

 A cluster with three or more hosts located in three different availability zones is considered highly available and is subject to the SLA.
-Such clusters are suitable for production environments with high availability and performance requirements.
+Such clusters are suitable for production environments subject to high availability and performance requirements.

 For more information, see Planning cluster topology.

-High availability is achived through replication and master failover, which work as follows:
+High availability is achieved through replication and master failover, which work as follows:

 • Clusters uses streaming replication.
 Each replica host receives a replication stream from another host, typically the master.
 Managed Service for PostgreSQL manages replication streams in the cluster automatically, but you can manage them manually if you need to.
 When you set the replication source manually, the replicas will have a number of limitations.

-• If you use public access for the host, you must also enable it for the replicas, otherwise the cluster will become unavailable after master failover.
+• If you use public access for the host, you must also enable it for the replicas, otherwise the cluster will become unavailable following master failover.

 Warning